-- Trigger the issuing of an NTN - Ensure the trainee is registered on HEE, NES, NIMDTA or the Wales Deanery database - Initiate the Annual Review of Competence Progression (ARCP) system through which trainee progress is monitored - Allow the PGDD to inform the relevant SAC - Enable the PGDD to inform the trainee's employer of the trainee's starter information and the NTN - Record the date of entry into the programme and likely CCST date
+- Initiate the issuing of an NTN - Ensure the trainee is registered on HEE, NES, NIMDTA or the Wales Deanery database - Initiate the Annual Review of Competence Progression (ARCP) system through which trainee progress is monitored - Allow the PGDD to inform the relevant SAC - Enable the PGDD to inform the trainee's employer of the trainee's starter information and the NTN - Record the date of entry into the programme and likely CCST date

 Before an NTN is issued, trainees will be required to indicate formally that they accept the Conditions of taking up a specialty training post or post-CCST training post (Appendix 2).
 This should be signed by the trainee and this form and a copy of Form R is sent to the relevant SAC.
-The SAC in turn will contact the trainee with the new starter information form (Appendix 3) which needs to be completed and returned with an up to date curriculum vitae and full timetable.
+The SAC in turn will contact the trainee for further information.